InDate/claude-log-viewer/docs/rollback-proposal/05-implementation-plan.md

 ## Conclusion

-This implementation plan provides a complete roadmap from core git integration through UI implementation to documentation and testing.
-The 8-week timeline is realistic for a single developer and can be accelerated with team collaboration.
+This implementation plan provides a complete roadmap from core git integration through UI implementation to documentation and testing, including fork detection and visualization.
+The 9-week timeline is realistic for a single developer and can be accelerated with team collaboration.

+**Key Addition:** Phase 2.5 adds fork awareness based on [02-research-findings.md] Finding 9, enabling automatic checkpoints when conversations fork and providing fork tree visualization in the UI.